Empress Theatre (Magna, Utah): Historical significance

 The design of the building, a combination of Neo-classical and Beaux Arts styles, makes it the most outstanding example of high style architecture in Magna.
-Though not a premier example of the Neo-classical style in Utah, the Empress Theatre is one of a number of distinctively styled theatres in small Utah towns that are dominated by relatively plain commercial buildings.
+Though not a premier example of the Neo-classical style in Utah, the Empress Theatre is one of several distinctively styled theaters in small Utah towns that are dominated by relatively plain commercial buildings.

-Historically, the Empress Theatre is one of the oldest and best preserved commercial buildings in Magna, and it is the oldest theatre in the community.
-At the time of its construction, the Empress Theatre was the second theatre in Magna.
-The other theatre, the Palace Theatre, operated from 1914–17, but its location is currently unknown.
-The Empress Theatre was constructed during the period of greatest growth in Magna, the 1910s-20s.
+Historically, the Empress Theatre is one of the oldest and best-preserved commercial buildings in Magna, and it is the oldest theater in the community.
+At the time of its construction, the Empress Theatre was the second theater in Magna.
+The first, the Palace Theatre, operated from 1914 to 1917, but its location is currently unknown.
+The Empress Theatre was constructed during the period of greatest growth in Magna, the 1910s and 1920s.
 The Utah Copper Corporation was established in 1903, incorporating numerous small mining operations into one large one, and soon after erected the Magna and Arthur concentrators near the site of Pleasant Green, which several years later became known as Magna.

-The Empress Theatre was one of a number of buildings that were erected along Main Street during the decades of the 1910s and '20s, creating a substantial commercial district.
+The Empress Theatre was one of several buildings that were erected along Main Street during the decades of the 1910s and '20s, creating a substantial commercial district.
 Most of those buildings have been left vacant and neglected over the past 50 years, however, as the prime commercial district has shifted further west and south and the depressed local economy has dried up most businesses in the old Main Street area.
 The Empress Theatre is one of the best preserved of the older commercial buildings along Main Street, and it is easily the most sophisticated in terms of its architectural design.
 Most of the remaining buildings in the area are relatively plain, nondescript commercial buildings.

-On May 9, 1985, the theatre was entered into the National Charter for Historic Places (National Register #85000962).
-Making it the only building in Magna to hold the distinction.
+On May 9, 1985, the theater was entered into the National Register of Historic Places (National Register #85000962), the only building in Magna to hold the distinction.